Flutter SDK

 v

-Dart calls are forwarded to the native Snapbug Android SDK, which handles the WebSocket connection to the Desktop app.
+Dart calls are forwarded to the native Snapbug SDK, which owns the connection to the inspector (Chrome Extension room-code flow or local network).

 Example App